dronesmith/Dronesmith-Cloud/forge_cloud.md

 		]
 	}

-Note that if the offset or size are out of range, they will default to 0 for offset, and 1 for size.
-The offset is 0 indexed.
+Note that the size parameter is required to use page.
+The page paremeters begins with 1 and should go no longer than the total number of entries.
+A page of 0 does nothing.

 #### Sorting

-When not querying with `id` you can use **sort** option to sort by one of the attributes of the field.
+When not querying by individual ids you can use **sort** option to sort by one of the attributes of the field.
 For instance:

+Asending order:

+	GET /api/mission?size=50&sort=start
+Descending order:

-	GET /mission?size=50&sort=+updated
+	GET /api/mission?size=50&sort=-start

-Returns the first 50 entries of the drone list who've been updated last sorted in ascending order.
-All sort options ***must*** be prefixed with a + for ascending order, or - for descending order.
+Returns the first 50 entries of the mission list of when the mission started  sorted in ascending order.
+To sort in reverse order, prefix the attribute with a minus dash  `-`.

-#### Add a Mission `POST /mission/kind`
+#### Add a Mission `POST /api/mission/kind`

 To add a mission, simply send your mavlink log (in JOSN format) or an sdlog (in binary format). `kind` should be `mavlink` for the former and `sdlog` for the latter, else parsing errors may occur.

 `{status: "OK"}` JSON object is returned if successful.
 Please note that with high volume uploads, this request may take a while, so do not use short timeouts.
 Forge's maximum upload size is **50MB**.
 Please do not abuse this liberally large request size, or I will shorten it.

-#### Remove a Mission `DELETE /mission/id`
+#### Remove a Mission `DELETE /api/mission/id`

 Deleting missions simply involves entering the mission id. `{status: "OK"}` JSON object is returned if successful.